percona/psmdb-docs/docs/install/tarball.md

-# Installing Percona Server for MongoDB from Binary Tarball
+# Install Percona Server for MongoDB from binary tarball

 Find links to the binary tarball under the *Generic Linux* menu item on the [Percona website](https://www.percona.com/downloads/percona-server-mongodb-4.2/)